Caribbean Netherlands: National Office

 The National Office for the Caribbean Netherlands (Rijksdienst Caribisch Nederland) is responsible for taxation, policing, immigration, transport infrastructure, health, education, and social security in the islands and provides these services on behalf of the Government of the Netherlands.
-This agency was established as the Regional Service Center in 2008 and became the National Office for the Caribbean Netherlands on 1 September 2010.
+This agency was established as the Regional Service Centre in 2008 and became the National Office for the Caribbean Netherlands on 1 September 2010.
 The current director is Jan Helmond.
 The Representative for the public bodies of Bonaire, Sint Eustatius and Saba represents the Government of the Netherlands on the islands and also performs tasks similar to a King's Commissioner.
 The current representative is Gilbert Isabella.